Theology of Huldrych Zwingli: Baptism

-Zwingli's views on baptism are largely rooted in his conflict with the Anabaptists, a group whose beliefs included the rejection of infant baptism and centered on the leadership of Conrad Grebel and Felix Manz.
+Zwingli's views on baptism are largely rooted in his conflict with the Anabaptists, a group whose beliefs included the rejection of infant baptism in favor of believer's baptism and centered on the leadership of Conrad Grebel and Felix Manz.
 In October 1523, the controversy over the issue broke out during the second Zürich disputation and Zwingli vigorously defended the need for infant baptism and his belief that rebaptism was unnecessary.
 His major works on the subject include Baptism, Rebaptism, and Infant Baptism (1525), A Reply to Hubmaier (1525), A Refutation (1527), and Questions Concerning the Sacrament of Baptism (1530).

 In Baptism, Rebaptism, and Infant Baptism, Zwingli outlined his disagreements with both the Catholic and the Anabaptist positions.
 He accused the Anabaptists of adding to the word of God and noted that there is no law forbidding infant baptism.
 He challenged Catholics by denying that the water of baptism can have the power to wash away sin.
 Zwingli understood baptism to be a pledge or a promise, but he disputed the Anabaptist position that it is a pledge to live without sin, noting that such a pledge brings back the hypocrisy of legalism.
 He argued against their view that those that received the Spirit and were able to live without sin were the only persons qualified to partake in baptism.
 At the same time he asserted that rebaptism had no support in scripture.
 The Anabaptists raised the objection that Christ did not baptise children, and so Christians, likewise, should not baptise their children.
 Zwingli responded by noting that kind of argument would imply women should not participate in communion because there were no women at the last supper.
 Although there was no commandment to baptise children specifically, the need for baptism was clearly stated in scripture.
 In a separate discussion on original sin, Zwingli denies original guilt.
 He refers to I Corinthians 7:12–14 which states that the children of one Christian parent are holy and thus they are counted among the sons of God.
 Infants should be baptised because there is only one church and one baptism, not a partial church and partial baptism.